Azure/acr/docs/preview/connected-registry/troubleshooting.md

 Once a connected registry is created, the mode cannot be changed.
 If you would like to push images to your connected registry, create a new resource in Registry mode.
 Ensure the client token linked to the new connected registry has push permissions to the synced repositories.

-From the Az CLI run
+From the Azure CLI run

 `az acr connected-registry create --registry <ACR-name> --name <connected-registry-name> --repository app/hello-world service/mycomponent --client-tokens <client-token-name>`